 The intent of this report is to enable IRFs to track their own quality measure data at the facility- and patientlevel.
 Data for this report is refreshed monthly and displays performance measure information at the facilityand patient-stay level for review.
-The facility-level report displays the measure denominator, average observed scores, average risk-adjusted score, and the national average for benchmarking the facility's performance.
-The patient-level report displays which patients are excluded from the measure as well as each patient's observed change in mobility score.
+The facility-level report displays the measure denominator, numerator, facility score (percent), and the national average for benchmarking the facility's performance.
+The patient-level report displays which patients are excluded from the measure as well as which patients triggered the numerator.